Meet a Manatee: Gator

 Manatee researchers use scars to identify manatees, and Gator has a very identifiable scar pattern, making him easy to spot.
 He has suffered a boat hit and has six large propeller cuts down his right rear side.
 Sadly, Gator was hit by a boat again at the end of January 2012, and his new scar consisted of three propeller cuts and a large skeg cut, almost in the exact same location as the previous scar.
 Wayne Hartley, Save the Manatee Club’s Manatee Specialist who tracks the manatees at Blue Spring, also describes Gator as “a bit of a runt” as Gator is small in size.

-Gator arrived early again this year, on November 1st, for the manatee season at Blue Spring, and he has made many visits to the park this winter.
-Wayne Hartley notes that he has been all over the run “engaging in play with everyone, whether they wanted to play or not.”
+Gator arrived on November 1st last year for the manatee season at Blue Spring, and he made many visits to the park.
+Wayne Hartley noted that he was all over the run “engaging in play with everyone, whether they wanted to play or not.”
 In late January and early February, the BBC was at Blue Spring State Park filming a documentary on alligators and manatees.
 Gator lived up to his name and may have made it into the documentary when he swam in front of an alligator the BBC was filming.

 Gator is available for adoption, and each person who adopts him will receive a full-color photo, biography, and adoption certificate, as well as a membership handbook and subscription to The Manatee Zone, a newsletter featuring updates on the adopted manatees when they are sighted, and Paddle Tales, Save the Manatee Club’s bi-monthly eNewsletter.
 For more information about adopting Gator, go to Save the Manatee Club’s Adopt-A-Manatee page, or call 1-800-432-JOIN (5646).